0xFireball/calc_lol/README.md

 the goal?

-ti calculator targeting high level language compiler from scratch
+high level language compiler that targets TI calculators built from scratch

 ### goals